THE SUBMERSION

 How death became cultural shadow, and what this forgetting has cost us personally and collectively

-• Session 1 (Week 1) explores how death went from familiar companion to medical failure—examining the Industrial Revolution, mechanistic thinking, and the cultural forces that severed us from mortality.
-We trace your personal death story and cultural inheritance, identifying the beliefs you absorbed without choosing them.
+Session 1 traces how death went from familiar companion to medical failure.
+We examine the cultural forces that severed us from mortality and identifying the beliefs you absorbed without choosing to.

-• Session 2 (Week 3) investigates what lives in your shadow around death—the fears, assumptions, and avoidances that shape your life in ways you may not realize.
-We look at how denial manifests in your relationship with aging, grief, consumption, and natural cycles.
+Session 2 looks at what lives in your shadow around death; the fears, assumptions, and avoidances shaping your life in ways you may not yet realise.
+We’ll examine how denial manifests in your relationship with aging, grief, consumption, and natural cycles.

 Between sessions: contemplative exercises, shadow work prompts, and optional readings on cultural death denial